percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

-To ensure the integrity of transmitted media packets, this framework requires that every packet be authenticated hop-by-hop (HBH) between an endpoint and an MDD, as well between MDDs.
+To ensure the integrity of transmitted media packets, this framework requires that every packet be authenticated hop-by-hop (HBH) between an endpoint and a Media Distributor, as well between Media Distributors.
 The authentication key used for hop-by-hop authentication is derived from an SRTP master key shared only on the respective hop (HBH Key(j); j={a given hop}).
 Each HBH Key(j) is distinct per hop and no two hops ever intentionally use the same SRTP master key.

-Using hop-by-hop authentication gives the MDD the ability to change certain RTP header values.
-Which values the MDD can change in the RTP header are defined in [@!I-D.ietf-perc-double].
-RTCP can only be encrypted, giving the MDD the flexibility to forward RTCP content unchanged, transmit compound RTCP packets or to initiate RTCP packets for reporting statistics or conveying other information.
+Using hop-by-hop authentication gives the Media Distributor the ability to change certain RTP header values.
+Which values the Media Distributor can change in the RTP header are defined in [@!I-D.ietf-perc-double].
+RTCP can only be encrypted, giving the Media Distributor the flexibility to forward RTCP content unchanged, transmit compound RTCP packets or to initiate RTCP packets for reporting statistics or conveying other information.
 Performing hop-by-hop authentication for all RTP and RTCP packets also helps